andrewchambers/reasoncc/README.md

 ## Package manager

-I personally dislike nodejs and npm, however bs-platform, the reason/bucklescript build system uses it.
-To avoid using npm, I personally use the nix package manager and installed bs-platform via a nix package I made using node2nix.
-I will upstream this package later.
+I dislike nodejs and npm, however bs-platform, the reason/bucklescript build system uses it.
+What is nice though, is that people familiar with nodejs don't need to understand reason to install the package due to the package.json facade wrapping the bucklescript config.

+To avoid using npm, I use the nix package manager and installed bs-platform via a nix package I made using node2nix.
-What is nice though, is that people familiar with nodejs don't need to understand reason to install the package, and I can distribute the package via npm while needing very little interaction with the node ecosystem.
+It is nice that I can distribute the package via npm while needing very little interaction with the node ecosystem, while at the same time, they don't need to understand or care about my workflow or tools either.

-It is actually quite impressive to watch npm build the ocaml compiler and ninja build tool while hiding this information from the end user.
+It is actually quite impressive to watch npm build the ocaml compiler and ninja build tool while hiding this information from the end user, all they see is a nodejs workflow initially.

 ## Type inference

 The inference of return type for records feels really pleasant, even magical at times :).
+In fact it almost ruins writing code in languages like go or c.
+Sometimes I worry it hurts readability, but perhaps an editor plugin could show the types in long form as ghost text somewhere.
+Usually I don't like using an ide, but if it was easy enough to setup I wouldn't mind.

 ## Immutable values